Skip to the main content.

 Ashlar Rough Tooled Masonry

-Ashlar rough tooled masonry retains the naturally rough texture of the stones while maintaining a roughly squared shape.
+Ashlar rough masonry retains the naturally rough texture of the stones while maintaining a roughly squared shape.
 The stones are carefully dressed to have a textured appearance, adding character and authenticity to the structure.
 Ashlar rough-tooled masonry is often favored for designs that evoke a traditional or historical ambiance.

 Ashlar Quarry Faced